 If the user contacts us by e-mail, he or she can object to the storage of his or her personal data at any time or withdraw the consent provided to process such personal data / information.
 Such withdrawal of the consent shall be sent to us in writing.
 If this is the case, then the communication cannot be continued.

 In this case, all personal data collected as a result of contact being made will then be erased.

 We maintain online presence within social networks in order to communicate with any customers, interested parties and users active there, and to inform them about our services.
 In this context, only simple links are used, or only social media plug-ins that do not establish any connection to the network in question when the page is loaded.
 This is the difference between the social media plug-ins used here and the widespread Like buttons, which transmit data to the social networks as soon as the page is loaded, without the button having to be clicked.
 Additional information on the processing of data can be found in the following social media data privacy statement.

 IX.
 Web Tracking

 This website uses Google Analytics, a web analytics service of Google Inc. ("Google").
-Use includes the Universal Analytics operating mode.
 This makes it possible for data, sessions and interaction across multiple devices to be assigned to a pseudonymised user-ID, permitting the cross-device analysis of the activities of a user.

 The purpose behind the use of the web analytics service is to analyse and make regular improvements to the use of our website.
 The statistics obtained enable us to improve our services and make them more interesting to you, our users.
 For any exceptional cases in which personal data is transferred to the USA, standard contractual clauses have been agreed with Google under the terms of the contractual arrangements.